Epiduo gel is a topical treatment for acne containing a retinoid and a peeling agent.Start order

 Benzoyl peroxide is available from pharmacies in various strengths as a non-prescription medicine and in combination with the antibiotic clindamycin in the prescription medicine Duac.
 Prescription only Differin cream and gel contains the adapalene as single agent product (not combined with other active ingredients).

-It is usually preferable to use only one type of topical treatment (cream, gel, solution) at the time.
+It is usually preferable to use only one type of topical treatment (cream, gel, solution) at a time, although combinations are sometimes necessary.
 Where different topical treatments are used at the same time, they should be applied at different times of day.
 Topical treatments should usually be used for at least 8 weeks.
 If there is no improvement after 8 weeks treatment should be changed.
 Successful treatments can be continued long term, although they may become less effective with time, particularly treatments containing antibiotics.
-If acne has resolved, treatment can be stopped, to be restarted later, if required.
+If acne has resolved, treatment can be stopped, to be restarted later, if acne returns.

 Side effects and cautions